symphonylyh/3D/Synthesis3D/notes/unity_guide/unity_guide.md

 | Zoom        | Two fingers up & down                                        | scroll                |
 | Focus       | Select an object, press F                                    | same                  |
 | Flythrough  | Two fingers pressed, WASDQE to move, Shift to faster         | right pressed, WASDQE |

+#### Ambient Light

+If the objects show very dark faces, maybe the ambient light should be adjusted.
+Window -- Rendering -- Lighting settings.
+Remember to tick the "Auto Generate" to apply the light setting.

+#### Prefab vs. Model

+Model is just the geometry mesh that the renderer needs.
+Prefab can contain many other things, such as motion, mesh collider, scripts, etc.

 #### Level of Details (LOD)